 - Don’t lift anything that weighs more than your newborn baby.

 - If you have toddlers, sit down and have them climb up on your knee.

 - You will need to heal from major surgery as well as the birth of your baby.

 - You can resume driving when you feel well enough, are able to twist to look to each side, and can quickly use the foot pedals in an emergency – similar to before you were pregnant.

 - Eating healthy foods and drinking lots of fluids will help you heal.

-Most women who have had a caesarean can have a vaginal birth for their next child.
+Most women who have had a caesarean birth can have a vaginal birth for their next pregnancy.

-You should be offered a "trial of labour" or an attempt to have a vaginal birth if:
+You should plan to have a vaginal birth if:

 - your hospital has timely access to do a caesarean birth if needed